 Super Mario Meets AI: The Effects of Automation on Team Performance and Coordination in a Videogame Experiment

 68 Pages Posted: 28 Jan 2021 Last revised: 22 Dec 2022

 Date Written: December 10, 2020

-Recent advances in artificial intelligence (AI) have piqued interest in how these technological advances will transform jobs and labor markets.
-While prior work has focused on understanding the tasks where AI outperforms humans, we ask how the introduction of automated agents affects teams, their routines, and organizations.
-We randomize the introduction of automated agents and new hires into "experimental firms" engaging in a coordination-based game on the Nintendo Switch console.
-We demonstrate experimentally that even in a task where automated agents outperform humans, the introduction of an automated agent decreases team performance.
-These effects are especially large in the short-term and in low- and medium-skilled teams.
-We furthermore document that automation can generate adverse spillover effects into teams that do not receive an automated agent but must coordinate with it.
-Our results indicate that these effects are driven by an increase in coordination failures, and we provide suggestive evidence that automation reduces team trust and individual effort provision.
-Overall, our team-based approach highlights that human-machine interaction is key to expanding our understanding of how AI will transform teams, organizations, and work more broadly.
+We ask how the adoption of artificial intelligence affects teams, their routines, and performance in a laboratory experiment.
+We posit that automation decreases organizational performance, interferes with team member coordination, and leads to behavioral changes in human co-workers.
+We randomize the introduction of automated players and new hires into "laboratory firms" (Weber and Camerer, 2003) engaging in a coordination-based game on the Nintendo Switch console.
+We demonstrate experimentally that even in a task where AI outperforms humans, the replacement of a human player by an automated videogame agent (e.g. Mario) decreases team performance.
+We also find that automation leads to an increase in coordination failures, and reduces team trust and individual effort provision.
+Finally, we explore the distributional consequences of introducing AI within teams and show that the performance effects are especially large in the short-term and in low- and medium-skilled teams whose skills we pre-tested.
+Overall, our team-based approach highlights that collaborative human-machine interaction is key to the positive transformation that AI may bring to teams, organizations, and work more broadly.

 Keywords: Artificial intelligence, teams, videogame experiments, human-machine interaction, productivity, routines, skills, tacit

 Suggested Citation: Suggested Citation